ivanhoe-dev/copy-and-play/README.md

 ### Line Break
 Line break can be remained and copied by the option `lineBreak` However, as it only supports with a `textarea`, if you want to support copying line break, the library will set the input type as `textarea` by itself

+### Browser Support
+The library is compatible with Safari 11(IOS11), IE 11, Mozilla Firefox 65.0, Google chrome 72.0

 ### Author
 [ivanhoe-dev](https://github.com/ivanhoe-dev "ivanhoe-dev")